ioccc-src/mkiocccentry/README.md

 [file ...]	extra data files to include with your entry
 ```

+NOTE: It is *NOT* necessary to install to use these tools as you can run
+these tools from the top of the _mkiocccentry repo_ directory just fine.

 5) upload your entry to the IOCCC submit server

 ```